velatech/vela-ussd-android/README.md

 accessToekn=jp_XXXXXXXXXXXXXXXXXXXXX

 ```
-Alternatively, you can define it in the `build.gradle` file (app/build.gradle) before using it as follows:
+Alternatively, you can define it in the `build.gradle` file (app/build.gradle) before using it.

 ```
 def accessToken = "jp_XXXXXXXXXXXXXXXXXXXXXXXX"